What are the Most Common Types of Distracted Driving?

 If a distracted driver crashes into you and causes injuries, contact a car accident attorney as soon as possible.

-How Texting Has Become the Most Dangerous Driving Distraction
+How Texting Has Become the Most Dangerous Type of Distraction While Driving

 Texting has undeniably become one of the most dangerous distractions while driving.
 It is a triple threat, as it involves manual, visual, and cognitive distractions all at once.
 When you text, you have to take your hands off the wheel, your eyes off the road, and your mind off driving.
 This combination significantly impairs your ability to react quickly and make split-second decisions, greatly increasing the risk of accidents.